-Brand Names: Desenex AF Prescription Strength, Fungoid Solution, Lotrimin, Lotrimin Jock Itch Powder, Mycelex, Mycelex OTC
+Brand Names: Anti-Fungal Liquid, Desenex AF Prescription Strength, FungiCURE Pump Spray, Fungoid (Clotrimazole), Fungoid Solution, Lotrimin, Lotrimin AF Cream, Lotrimin AF For Her, Lotrimin AF Jock Itch, Lotrimin AF Solution, Lotrimin Jock Itch Powder, MPM Anti-Fungal, Mycelex, Mycelex OTC, Prescription Strength Cruex

 What are the possible side effects of clotrimazole topical?

 Stop using clotrimazole topical and call your doctor at once if you have: